Cacio e Pepe Recipe

 How to Reheat Your Pasta

-For a saucepan, keep the pasta covered and reheat on medium to low while stirring occasionally until it’s completely warm.
+- Saucepan: Keep the pasta covered and reheat on medium to low while stirring occasionally until it’s completely warm.

 With any of these methods, be sure to keep the pasta dish covered while reheating so that the moisture remains as to not dry out your favorite recipe.